ansys/pyedb/README.md

  1.
  2.

-## Connect to AEDT from Python IDE
+## Connect to PyEDB from Python IDE

-PyAEDT works both inside AEDT and as a standalone application.
+PyEDB works both inside AEDT and as a standalone application.
 This Python library automatically detects whether it is running in an IronPython or CPython environment and initializes AEDT accordingly.
 PyAEDT also provides advanced error management.
 Usage examples follow.